bentomhall/nih-system/homebrewery/world/player-options.md

 Rare|500 gp / 10 days
 \page
 #### Alchemical Master (13th)
-At 13th level, you have discovered deep secrets to alchemy.
+At 13th level you have discovered deep secrets to alchemy.
 You gain the following benefits

 - You are immune to poison.
 - Healing potions you administer or use heal the maximum possible.
 If you expend one or more aether charges as part of the action, they heal an additional 1d8 for each expended charge.